 According to a study done at Arizona State University, researchers found French green clay to be effective at inhibiting several strains of bacteria including; Escherichia coli, Salmonella typhimurium, Pseudomonas

 Just like my cleansing grains, I love to use coconut milk powder, honey powder, and ground oats in my facemasks.
 They are ingredients that are very healing for each skin type and that is no exception for this recipe and acne!
 Oats are very soothing and will help to soothe and heal breakouts and lessen irritation and swelling.
 Coconut milk is very soothing and has great anti-inflammatory properties to it as well ultra moisturizing.
 Honey, naturally antibacterial, is one of the leading remedies for acne and is also great for MANY skin conditions.

 - 1 Tbsp. coconut milk powder

 - 1 Tbsp. lemon balm, finely ground

-TO USE: Combine 1-2 tsp. of the powdered mud mask with 2-4 tsp. water or hydrosol.
+Combine 1-2 tsp. of the powdered mud mask with 2-4 tsp. water or hydrosol.
 (For an extra treat, you can use herbal tea, honey, yogurt, milk, or even fresh squeezed juice, instead of water.)
-Allow to sit for 5 minutes to “steep, before applying to your face.
-Allow mud mask to sit 15-20 minutes, spraying your face gently with water, toner, or hydrosol, whenever the mask starts to feel itchy, dry, or tight.
+Allow the mixture to sit for 5 minutes to “steep" the herbs before applying to your face.
+Allow the mud mask to sit for 15-20 minutes, spraying your face gently with water, toner, or hydrosol, whenever the mask starts to feel itchy, dry, or tight.
 Rinse your face clean, using a washcloth and gently exfoliating your face in the process.
 After rinsing clean, always follow with a toner and moisturizer to close your pores and lock in moisture.